itsjeffro/deploy/README.md

 ## Deployments
 Given that the deployment process uses symlinks.
 The user performing the deployment actions will be required to have the ability to reload the php-fpm service on the server.
 You may create a deployment hook which does this after the "Clean Up" action.

+### Folder Structure
+During the first deployment, a few folders will be created.
+With the combination of symlinks will allow for zero-downtime deployments.

+* current - (symlink) -> release
+* releases
+    * release (YmdHis)

 ## Deployment Hooks
 Deployment hooks provide the user the ability to perform extra tasks along side the default actions: